Sexual Misconduct Within Ministerial Relationships

 The abuse of power occurs when we use power to gratify our own needs rather than to carry out God’s sacred trust.
 It happens when we refuse to own the responsibility of guardianship that comes with the privilege of power . . . until we understand that power is the responsibility to give, instead of the opportunity to take, we will continue to abuse it.”1

-The Book of Discipline, ¶ 161F, declares all human beings have equal worth in the eyes of God.
-As the promise of Galatians 3:26-29 states, "all are one in Christ"; therefore, we as United Methodists support equity among all persons without regard to ethnicity, situation, or gender.
+The Book of Discipline, 2012, ¶ 161F, declares all human beings have equal worth in the eyes of God.
+As the promise of Galatians 3:26-29 states, “you are all God’s children”; therefore, we as United Methodists support equity among all persons without regard to ethnicity, situation, or gender.
 In our congregations and settings for ministry, we seek to create an environment of hospitality for all persons, male or female, which is free from misconduct of a sexual nature and encourages respect, equality, and kinship in Christ.

 Those in positions of authority in the church, both clergy and lay, have been given much responsibility, vested with a sacred trust to maintain an environment that is safe for people to live and grow in God’s love.
 Misconduct of a sexual nature inhibits the full and joyful participation of all in the community of God.
 Sexual misconduct in church and ministry settings impedes the mission of Jesus Christ.
 Ministerial leaders have the responsibility not only to avoid actions and words which hurt others, but also to protect the vulnerable against actions or words which cause harm.